Open letter about readmission agreements

 I - Cause for concern

-If one is to believe the former European Commissioner in charge of Justice and Internal Affairs, Mr. Franco Frattini : “The negotiation of readmission agreements has not been an easy task. (...)
+If one is to believe the former European Commissioner in charge of Justice and Internal Affairs, Mr. Franco Frattini: “The negotiation of readmission agreements has not been an easy task. (...)
 The main reason for their slowness is that, although these agreements are in theory reciprocal, it is clear that in practise they essentially serve the interests of the European Community.
 That is the case in particular of the arrangements regarding the readmission of members of non-member countries and stateless people - a sine qua non of all readmission agreements, but one that is very difficult to accept for non-member states.
 The successful outcome of negotiations depends therefore to a great extent on “levers”, or should I say “carrots” that the European Commission has at its disposal, that is to say on incentives that are powerful enough to gain the cooperation of the non-member countries concerned.”.
-[1] We do not doubt that for each agreement the power struggles must vary, as must the size of the “carrot” : regarding Sri Lanka (one of the first agreements to be brought about), sources coming from members of the Sri-Lankan delegation claim that during the negotiations for this agreement, discussions were entirely led, and decisions made, by the European party.
-[2] It is not perhaps so in the case of countries such as Russia, whose weight, in geopolitical and economic terms, has allowed it to gain important concessions form the EU, as was noted by the LIBE Commission of the European Parliament.
-[3]
+[1]

 In other cases, it would appear that the EU exploits the economic dependence of certain non-member countries to ensure that they collaborate with their migratory policy through the signing of a readmission agreement.
-Thus, regarding Pakistan, the following report on the official Internet site, “France diplomatie” : “The EU rapidly agreed to commercial concessions for the entry onto the European markets of Pakistani products, namely in the textile sector.
+Thus, regarding Pakistan, the following report on the official Internet site, “France diplomatie”: “The EU rapidly agreed to commercial concessions for the entry onto the European markets of Pakistani products, namely in the textile sector.
 A cooperation agreement covering numerous areas (commerce, development, environment, sciences) was signed in September 2005.
 Its implementation is however dependent on Pakistan signing a readmission agreement.
 The EU is Pakistan’s first commercial partner, receiving 30% of its exports and accounting for 20% of its imports.
-Pakistan is equally one of the principal beneficiaries of European Community aid in Asia (165 million euros in aid is planned for the 2002-2006 period.)”
+Pakistan is equally one of the principal beneficiaries of European Community aid in Asia (165 million euros in aid is planned for the 2002-2006 period.)
 [4]

 This type of forced partnership, in which economic or political issues seem to prevail over the non-member country’s capacity to protect people’s rights, is conducive to risk.

-The Moroccan example is a clear illustration of such a risk : it is difficult not to see a connection between the narrowing of the gap between the EU and Morocco on migratory issues since the beginning of 2000, and the increase in raids and deportations occurring in this country, especially of sub-Saharan migrants (including asylum seekers present on Moroccan territory), in violation of national and international regulation.
+The Moroccan example is a clear illustration of such a risk: it is difficult not to see a connection between the narrowing of the gap between the EU and Morocco on migratory issues since the beginning of 2000, and the increase in raids and deportations occurring in this country, especially of sub-Saharan migrants (including asylum seekers present on Moroccan territory), in violation of national and international regulation.
 [5].
 The negotiation of a readmission agreement was one of the issues arising in 2000.
 Let us recall here one of the most recent events, occurring on 28 April 2008, offshore Al Hoceïma (North-East Morocco), where, between 29 and 33 migrants of which 4 were children, were drowned off the coast of their inflatable boat punctured by soldiers with knives.
 There is no independent investigation conducted until now in order to make light of these events.
 [6]

 The situation in the Ukraine is also worth mentioning, where the rate of refugee statuses granted does not exceed 2%, and where the UNHCR admits its concern over respecting the principle of no removal, over the quality of the investigation into asylum demands, and over the conditions in which refugees are received.
 [7].
 In November 2005, the organisation Human Rights Watch published a report on the situation of migrants and asylum seekers in this country, and noted mistreatment, prolonged detention in very difficult conditions for these people, and at times even forced return to their country of origin suggesting an ignorance of the measures stipulated in article 3 of the European Convention for Human Rights.
 [8] .
-Amnesty International, for its part, warned in June 2008 of the serious deterioration of conditions for asylum seekers in the Ukraine, stating : “The Ukraine is not a safe place of asylum for refugees.”
+Amnesty International, for its part, warned in June 2008 of the serious deterioration of conditions for asylum seekers in the Ukraine, stating: “The Ukraine is not a safe place of asylum for refugees.”
 [9]

 II - Questions on past readmission agreements and those currently being negotiated

 Today, our associations deem it timely to assess the negotiations and applications of the European readmission agreements, without limiting ourselves to the question put by the European Pact as to their “efficiency”.
 Since we are dealing in matters as sensitive as fundamental human rights, it seems to us that a qualitative and quantitative assessment should be carried out.
 The results of such an assessment must be communicated both to the European Parliament and to the general public of the countries concerned.
-To this end, we wish the following information to be provided to us :
+To this end, we wish the following information to be provided to us:

-1. Readmission agreements already in application :
+1. Readmission agreements already in application:

 a) the number of nationals of one of the non-member States, signatory to the agreement, that have undergone successful readmission